object-oriented-python/object-oriented-programming/doc/source/1_introduction.rst

     1. Python version 3.6 or later.
     2. Git (the revision control system we're going to use).
-    3. A Python-aware text editor or :term:`integrated development environment`.
+    3. A Python-aware text editor or :term:`integrated development environment` (IDE).
 Visual Studio Code is recommended, and all the instructions will assume that this is what you are using.

 .. only:: book